 - Dynamic ratings are calculated nightly, whereas year end ratings are based on a combination of a player’s cumulative match results throughout the year.

 Why did [insert USTA employee] decide to change my rating?

-All NTRP ratings are generated by a very smart computer using a very advanced algorithm.
-Whether your NTRP level increases, decreases or stays the same, no humans are involved in creating that year-end rating.
+All NTRP ratings are generated by a computer using a very advanced algorithm.
+Whether your NTRP level increases, decreases or stays the same, that information was calculated by a computer using your match play results.

-My NTRP has changed.
+My NTRP Year-End Rating has changed.
 How do I find a team at my new level?